-Marks assigned for In-Class Tutorial Participation in Activities (3 x 5%) to encourage in depth learning and stronger engagement with the course.
-You will complete a number of activities during the course.
-These activities are essential in order to develop your self-analysis, and interpersonal communication with other team members, and understand group processes.
-These activities will be completed during tutorials, but may require to be finished in your own time.
-Three of the activities will be assessed.
+Marks assigned for In-Class Tutorial Participation in Activities and Multiple Choice quizzes (6x 5%) to encourage in-depth learning and stronger engagement with the course.
+You will complete 4 activities and 2 Multiple Choice quizzes during the course.
+These activities and quizzes are essential in order to develop your self-analysis, and interpersonal communication with other team members, and understand team processes.
+These activities will be discussed during tutorials, and will require work in your own time.
 These experiences will allow you to clarify ideas, learn from others' perspectives and actively engage with the course material.
 In addition, tutorial activities will help prepare you for both the reflective essay and business communication situations in the future.
-You will be required to complete 3 tasks.
-Each task will be worth 5%.
-You will be graded on your communication effectiveness and quality of content.
+You will be required to complete 4 tasks.
+You will be graded on your communication effectiveness and quality of content for 4 of the activities, and correct answers linked to knowledge of the course content for the Multiple Choice quizzes.
+Total weighting 30% for 6 activities

-2) Teamwork:
+2) Teamwork (Powerpoint slides and session plan):

 Teams will be formed in Week 2.
 Four to five students in a team.
 An intensive team project will be undertaken between Weeks 2-5.
-Students will have to prepare and submit slides and a session plan for a 40 minute presentation.
-During the team work all students must complete a reflective journal to record their reflections about the interpersonal dynamics and group processes during this project.
-This three week intensive team project is the basis for assessment for the individual essay (30%) due in Week 10.
+Students will have to prepare and submit slides and a session plan for a 40 minute lecture presentation.
+During the team work all students must complete a reflective journal to record their reflections about the interpersonal dynamics and team processes during this project.
+This three week intensive team project is the basis for assessment for the individual essay (35%) due in Week 10, as well as a lecture presentation given by the team in one of weeks 6-10 (15%).
 The powerpoint slides (or alternative presentation software, for eg. Presi) and session plan must be submitted by midnight on the night before your Week 5 tutorial.
 The powerpoint slides and session plan are worth 10%.
-These slides and session plan will then be used for assessment item 3.
+These slides and session plan will then be used for assessment item 3 (15%).
+The Individual Reflective (item 5) essay is also based on this teamwork undertaken from weeks 2-5.
+Weighting: 10%

-3) Group Presentation:
+3) Team Lecture Presentation:

-You will work in groups (4-5 people) to deliver a 40 minute lecture presentation in one of Weeks 6 to 9.
+You will work in teams (4-5 people) to deliver a 40 minute lecture presentation in one of Weeks 6 to 10.
 This presentation must actively involve the audience.
-The presentation must discuss and support an argument.
+The lecture presentation must discuss and support an argument and follow the content of the textbook.
 Further details will be provided in class.
-(20%)
+Weighting: 15%

-4) Reflective Essay:
+4) Reflective Diary: